Museum Wish List

 If so, we would like to hear from you!

-The AMA’s History Program was created to tell the complete story of model aviation through a collection of histories of modelers, clubs, and companies.
-There are thousands of model aviation-related clubs in the United States, but our Program only has the histories of eight clubs in our online collection!
+The AMA’s History Project was created to tell the complete story of model aviation through a collection of histories of modelers, clubs, and companies.
+There are thousands of model aviation-related clubs in the United States, but our Project only has the histories of eight clubs in our online collection!
 Please help us document the history of modeling clubs by sharing your stories with us.
 You help us by adding to the overall history of American modeling clubs, and we help you by getting the word out about your club and potentially attracting new members.

 Telling us about your club is as simple as 1-2-3!